miriamkw/GluPredKit/README.md

 - We use pandas DataFrames as output.
 - All datatypes are resampled into 5-minute intervals.
 If the sample rate is more frequent, the data should be aggregated with for example sum or mean values.
 If less frequent, NaN values should be used.
 Interpolation is handled in the preprocessor.
 - The index-column of the dataframe should be the datetime of the sample.
-- Blood glucose values should have the column name "CGM".
+- Blood glucose values must have the column name "CGM", and in the unit mg/dL.
-- Carbohydrate intake values should have the column name "carbs".
+- Carbohydrate intake values must have the column name "carbs".
-- Insulin infusion values should have the column name "insulin".
+- Insulin infusion values must have the column name "insulin".
 - Additional columns and column names are optional.

 #### Preprocessors